 Photo London has also joined forces with the dealer Hans P Kraus Jr to create the exhibition Sun Pictures Then and Now: Talbot and his Legacy Today, which includes work by William Henry Fox Talbot and by contemporary artists who draw on his legacy, including Cornelia Parker, Hiroshi Sugimoto, and Vera Lutter.
 In addition, White Cube will present a special solo show by artist Darren Almond.

 The talks programme, which is sponsored by Arts Council England, will include a presentation by Edward Burtynsky on 17 May, plus speakers such as Joel Meyerowitz, Cornelia Parker, Susan Lipper, Bruce Gilden, and Vera Lutter.
-The full schedule will be announced in early April.

 The 2018 Photo London fair will include 101 galleries from 18 different countries, and an expanded Discoveries section.
 This section, which was presented for the first time in 2017 and which is devoted to emerging artists and galleries, will include 22 organisations – including LhGWR (The Hague), Kana Kawanishi (Tokyo), Almanaque (Mexico City) and On Gallery (Beijing).
 As in 2017, the Discoveries section has been curated by Tristan Lund, director of Michael Hoppen Contemporary, London from 2010-2014.